PsychTechApS/flutter_menu/README.md

 *context.appScreen.isDesktop()* - returns true if Desktop and false if compact *context.appScreen.detailIsShown()* - returns true if detail is shown

+*context.appScreen.getScreenHeight()* - returns the current height of the AppScreen *context.appScreen.getScreenWidth()* - returns the current width of the AppScreen *context.appScreen.getScreenHeight()* - returns the current height of the AppScreen *context.appScreen.getPaneHeight()* - returns the current height of the Panes (changes if menu is shown or not) *context.appScreen.getDetailPaneWidth()* - returns the current width of the Detail Pane

 In compact mode you can change master/detail view: